ptkoo/machineLearningJourney/README.md

     - We have cost function SSR
     - We use gradient descent with partial differentiation to related parameter starting from the back weights and bias of the network.

+## Date: June 13, 2024

+### Overview
+Today, I reviewed the fundamental concepts of Decision Trees

+#### 5. Decision Trees ( Classification )

+- **Definition**: A classification tree is a type of decision tree, where each branch represents yes or no decision.
+- **Key Points**:
+  - Impurity of the node: The quality of the split for classification
+  - Methods for calculating impurities of node: 1.
+Gini Impurity 2.Entropy **How to build**
+    1. **Determine the Impurity of Nodes**
+    2. **Select the root node with the lowest impurity**
+    3. **Recursive Splitting: After selecting the root node, split the dataset into subsets based on the chosen feature**
+    4. **Continue splitting** until stopping criteria are met